colinkeenan/rentap.js/README.md

 # Rental Application
 Note: this application has serious bugs that I won't be fixing.
-I've moved on to usin Bun on a very fast computer version without the bugs: https://github.com/colinkeenan/rentapBun, and even have a version that works on Android using Termux linux terminal emulator: https://github.com/colinkeenan/rentapTermux.
+I've moved on to using Bun on a very fast computer version without the bugs: https://github.com/colinkeenan/rentapBun, and even have a version that works on Android using Termux linux terminal emulator: https://github.com/colinkeenan/rentapTermux.
 Both versions work very well and look better too.

 Create/save/print Rental Applications (Node.js version)